MultiplayerJake/Youtube_videos_downloader/README.md

 - Twitch VODs and live streams.
 - Instagram reels.
 - And a lot more I didn't test.
+It downloads videos into your downloads folder.

 https://github.com/user-attachments/assets/a61799b0-a368-4ba7-aecb-69688fa5a058

-I have an executable file you can use on any Windows computer.
+I have an executable file that you can use on any Windows computer.
 If you want it, contact me.